False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Discussion

 \subsection{The role of replication}

 One objection to our conclusions has been that replication is a better method for establishing whether an effect is true or not than applying corrections for multiple comparisons.
-We agree that the replication of initial positive findings is extremely important. \citeNP{McElreathSmaldino2015} show that the veracity of many true hypotheses can only be determined through several iterations of replications.
+We agree that the replication of initial positive findings is important. \citeNP{McElreathSmaldino2015} show that the veracity of many true hypotheses can only be determined through several iterations of replications.
 However, corrections for multiple comparisons and replication are not mutually exclusive.
 In fact, the opposite is the case.
 A researcher considering to attempt the replication of a result should not base this decision on an uncorrected analysis because the results of that analysis are misleading.
-Instead they should base this decision on the corrected results.
+Instead they should base this decision on the corrected results which are much more informative about the expected utility of a replication.